pivotal/docs-tap/scst-policy/overview.hbs.md

 ## <a id='known-issues'></a> Known issues

-### <a id='1-2-2'></a>TAP v1.2.2 and earlier
+### <a id='1-2-2'></a>Tanzu Application Platform v1.2.2 and earlier

-- **`kubectl run` pods fail to validate in non-default namespaces:**
+**`kubectl run` pods fail to validate in non-default namespaces:**

-  - When policy verification occurs on an image deployed through `kubectl run` on a non-default namespace, the verification will fail to create the keychain required if the image requires credentials.
+When policy verification occurs on an image deployed through `kubectl run` on a non-default namespace, the verification fails to create the keychain required if the image requires credentials.